Dear Introverted Overthinker,

 Overthinking can sabotage so much.
 But it also shows us when something is important to us.
-You see, I’ve been in your position before.
-In fact, I’m always overthinking something.
-Sometimes it gets to the point of wishing I could be blissfully ignorant of everything around me.
-I’ve experienced those long, painful nights when I was torn between wanting to be alone and wanting to be held while I share everything running through my mind.
+I know, because I’ve been in your position before — I’m always overthinking something.
+It gets to the point of wishing I could be blissfully ignorant of everything around me.

 I’ve found a few things to be helpful when my mind is miles ahead of me, and I’d like to share them with you:

-1. Seek comfort.
-Whether it be music, a book, watching a good movie, or curling up in bed with a stuffed animal (if you have a pet this works too.
-Lucky!)
-Comfort is the number one thing we seek when we can’t regain focus, so whatever helps calm you down, find it!
-Safely, of course.
+Whether it be music, a book, watching a good movie, or curling up in bed with a stuffed animal (if you have a pet, this works too — lucky!), comfort is the number one thing we seek when we can’t regain focus.
+Whatever safely helps calm you down, find it.

-3. Cry.
-This isn’t for everyone but I find that letting go of all of that pent up pain does wonders, especially at night.
-Interestingly, after crying, our heart rate and breathing decrease, and we enter into a calmer emotional state, according to Judith Orloff, author of Emotional Freedom: Liberate Yourself from Negative Emotions and Transform Your Life.
-Tears actually shed the hormones and other toxins that accumulate in our bodies when we’re stressed.
+This isn’t for everyone, but I find that letting go of all that pent up stress does wonders, especially late at night.
+Interestingly, after crying for a while, our breathing and heart rate slow, and we enter a calmer emotional state, according to Judith Orloff, author of Emotional Freedom.
+Tears may shed the hormones and other toxins that accumulate in our bodies when we’re stressed.
 Studies also suggest that crying stimulates the production of endorphins, which are hormones that naturally soothe pain and make us feel good.

-4. Take a walk.
 Seriously.
-Get out of the house and take a stroll somewhere where you can gain some clarity.
+Get out of the house and take a stroll somewhere you can gain some clarity.
 It doesn’t have to be far.
-Try a park or someplace with pretty scenery.
+Try a park or some place with pretty scenery.
 I usually find that things become clearer once I get out of my room.
-If you’re lucky enough to be outside on a sunny day, you’ll get an added benefit: sunlight boosts the levels of a natural antidepressant in the brain.
+If you’re lucky enough to be outside on a sunny day, you’ll get an added benefit: Sunlight boosts the levels of a natural antidepressant in the brain.

-5. Talk it out.
-This one can be tricky, especially if you feel you don’t have a good support system.
-Find an online group (like the Introvert, Dear Facebook group) and ask for another’s opinion.
+This one can be tricky, especially if you don’t have a good support system.
+If you don’t have a trusted friend you can to turn to, seek a skilled therapist or or join a supportive online group.
+The key word in that last sentences is “supportive,” because not all online groups are.
 Sometimes all it takes is a new perspective to clear things up and help you see things differently.
-Which brings me to my next point.

 - Sit comfortably with your back straight.
 Put one hand on your chest and the other on your stomach.